dwarvesf/playbook/engineering/environment.md

 ## Staging environment

-Staging is set up exactly like production.
+Staging is set up precisely like production.
 No changes to the production environment happen before having been rehearsed here first.
 Any mysterious production issues can be debugged here.

 ## Production environment